cfe-lab/Kive/cluster-setup/README.md

 Now, restore the Kive data folders from the old backups.
-On our prod and dev clusters this folder was `/data/kive`; use `rsync -avz` to copy this information into place on your new server.
+On our prod and dev clusters this folder was `/data/kive`; use `rsync -avz` to copy this information into place on your new server at wherever you set `kive_media_root` to in your `group-vars` (by default, `/data/kive/media_root`).
 Assuming all has gone correctly with importing users and groups, the ownership of the files should be as they were on the old system.

 Next, move the just-created PostgreSQL "cluster" to a backup location (or simply delete it if you're very confident).
 On a fresh install, the cluster is at